MihutaMihail/discord_bot/README.md

 Used for testing if a command works as well as adding it to the history of commands that every user has.

 ### ```!start_conversation```
 Used for starting a quick chat where the bot will ask you some questions that you may or may not need help with.
+You must answer with **no** or **yes**.
+Any other message will not advance the conversation.

 ### ```!reset_conversation```
 Used for restarting a conversation that has ended.
-A conversation has reached its end when the bot responds by giving you an answer to the wanted question, and if you want to continue, a message indicating that the conversation has ended will appear.
+A conversation has reached its end when the bot responds with an answer to question.
+If you want to continue, a message indicating that the conversation has ended will appear.
 Note, you don't have to reach the end of the conversation to use this command.

 ### ```!speak_about```
 Used for asking the bot if the conversation mentions a specific topic.
 Remember, after typing the command, you must pass it a parameter or an error will appear.
 The parameter will be simply written after the command (and a space).